awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 1. Choose **Add inline policy** and then select the **JSON** tab\.

-1. Replace the existing policy with the following, and specify the ARNs of the CMKs\.
+1. Replace the existing policy with the following, and specify the ARNs of the KMS keys\.

    ```
    {